awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-bucket-security-best-practices.md

 Buckets and objects are private by default\.
 Keep your bucket private by having the bucket access permission set to **All objects are private**\.
 For the majority of use\-cases, you don't need to make your bucket or individual objects public\.
 For more information, see [Configuring access permissions for individual objects in a bucket in Amazon Lightsail](amazon-lightsail-configuring-individual-object-access.md)\.

-![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-bucket-access-permission-all-objects-private.png)
+![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bucket-access-permission-all-objects-private.png)

 However, if you are using your bucket to host media for your website or application, under certain scenarios, you might need to make your bucket or individual objects public\.
 You can configure one of the following options to make your bucket or individual objects public:
 + If only some of the objects in a bucket need to be public \(read\-only\) to anyone on the internet, then change the bucket access permission to **Individual objects can be made public and read\-only**, and change only the objects that need to be public to **Public \(read\-only\)**\.
 This option keeps the bucket private, but gives you the option to make individual objects public\.
 Don't make an individual object public if it contains sensitive or confidential information that you don't want to be publicly accessible\.
 If you make individual objects public, you should periodically validate the public accessibility of each individual object\.
-![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-bucket-access-permission-individual-objects-public.png)
+![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bucket-access-permission-individual-objects-public.png)
 + If all objects in the bucket need to be public \(read\-only\) to anyone on the internet, then change the bucket access permission to **All objects are public and read\-only**\.
 Don't use this option if any of your objects in the bucket contain sensitive or confidential information\.
-![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-bucket-access-permission-all-objects-public.png)
+![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bucket-access-permission-all-objects-public.png)
 + If you previously changed a bucket to be public, or changed individual objects to be public, you can quickly change the bucket and all its objects to be private by changing the bucket access permission to **All objects are private**\.
-![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-bucket-access-permission-all-objects-private.png)
+![\[Bucket access permissions in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bucket-access-permission-all-objects-private.png)

+### Enable block public access in Amazon S3<a name="bucket-security-best-practices-block-public-access"></a>

+Lightsail object storage resources take into account both Lightsail bucket access permissions and Amazon S3 account\-level block public access configurations when allowing or denying public access\.
+With Amazon S3 account\-level block public access, account administrators and bucket owners can centrally limit public access to their Amazon S3 and Lightsail buckets\.
+Block public access can make all Amazon S3 and Lightsail buckets private regardless of how the resources are created, and regardless of the individual bucket and object permissions that might have been configured\.
+For more information, see [Block public access for buckets in Amazon Lightsail](amazon-lightsail-block-public-access-for-buckets.md)\.

 ### Attach instances to buckets to grant full programmatic access<a name="bucket-security-best-practices-attach-instances"></a>

 Attaching an instance to a Lightsail object storage bucket is the most secure way to provide access to the bucket\.
 The **Resource access** functionality, which is how you attach an instance to a bucket, grants the instance full programmatic access to the bucket\.
 With this method, you don't have to store bucket credentials directly in the instance or application, and you don't have to periodically rotate the credentials\.
 For example, some WordPress plugins can access a bucket that the instance has access to\.
 For more information, see [Configuring resource access for a bucket in Amazon Lightsail](amazon-lightsail-configuring-bucket-resource-access.md) and [Tutorial: Connecting a WordPress instance to an Amazon Lightsail bucket](amazon-lightsail-connecting-buckets-to-wordpress.md)\.

-![\[Bucket resource access in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-bucket-resource-access-attached.png)
+![\[Bucket resource access in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bucket-resource-access-attached.png)

 However, if the application is not on a Lightsail instance, then you can create and configure bucket access keys\.
 Bucket access keys are long term credentials that are not automatically rotated\.

-![\[Bucket access keys in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-bucket-access-keys.png)
+![\[Bucket access keys in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bucket-access-keys.png)

 You can create and use access keys to grant applications or plugins full programmatic access to objects in your bucket\.
 If you use an access key with your bucket, you should periodically rotate your keys and take inventory of the existing keys\.
 Confirm the date an access key was last used, and the AWS Region in which it was used, correspond with your expectations of how the key should be used\.
 The date an access key was last used is displayed in the Lightsail console; in the **Access keys** section of the **Permissions** tab of a bucket's management page\.
 Delete access keys that are not being used\.